jywu20/thermal-z2/log.md

 - why the transition point seem to be $h = 1.2$ instead of $h = 1$
 - what is the best choice of $T$
 - how to simulate the finite temperature case

+# 2021.9.8

+Add introduction of orthogonal metals into `docs/note.tex`.

+`phase-diagram-transverse-ising-metropolis.PNG` and `phase-diagram-transverse-ising-wolff.PNG` are copied from `visconfs` to `docs/phase`.